a-nagrani/ffmpeg-commands/README.md

 ## FFMPEG
 [FFMPEG](https://www.ffmpeg.org/) is an extremely useful library for manipulating audio and video files.
 It is free and available for Windows, Mac and Linux.

 Here are some ffmpeg commands that I use frequently in my work (stored here so that I do not lose them).
 Some of the commands have been lifted directly from other sources (mostly from stack overflow), others have been modified.
-Some include some simple bash programming so that they can be applied to an entire folder at a time.
+Some include simple bash programming so that they can be applied to an entire folder at a time.

 Disclaimer: The examples here often do not explain all the different option flags available.
 If you require a full thorough list, please read the [documentation](https://www.ffmpeg.org/ffmpeg-all.html) directly in a browser, or use the terminal command `man ffmpeg-all`.